neomundi-io/use-case-rico-observation-to-admissibility/payloads/05_rico_assessment.md

 Suggested wording:

-Admissibility posture: UNKNOWN.
+## Admissibility Determination (RiCo)

+**Determination:** **Unknown**

+The available evidence does not support reaffirming admissibility for the requested execution-sensitive consequence.

+The condition remains unresolved pending additional evidence or authorized governance review.
 The available evidence does not support reaffirming admissibility for the requested execution-sensitive consequence.
 The condition remains unresolved pending additional evidence or authorized governance review.

 Execution boundary: HOLD, where the applicable governance policy requires execution-sensitive activity to stop when admissibility remains UNKNOWN.
 The HOLD is established through the authority-bearing governance layer on the basis of RiCo’s assessment, not by the NeoMundi observation payload itself.